William E. Jones (general): American Civil War

-Jones was requested by Lt.
-Gen. Thomas J. "Stonewall" Jackson for the Valley District, and he took up the post on December 29, 1862.
+Jones was requested by Lieutenant-General Thomas J. "Stonewall" Jackson for the Valley District, and he took up the post on December 29, 1862.

-In the spring of 1863, Jones and Brig.
-Gen. John D. Imboden raided the Baltimore and Ohio Railroad west of Cumberland, Maryland, destroying much of the railroad and public property in the area, including the Burning Springs Complex on May 9, 1863.
-Rejoining Stuart, he fought in the largest cavalry engagement of the war, the Battle of Brandy Station, June 9, 1863, at the start of the Gettysburg Campaign.
-He was surprised, as was all of Stuart's command, to be hit out of blue by Union cavalry under Maj.
-Gen. Alfred Pleasonton.
-Jones's brigade was outnumbered by the division of his West Point classmate, Brig.
-Gen. John Buford, but it held its own and ended the fight with more horses and more and better small-arms than at the beginning, capturing two regimental colors, an artillery battery, and about 250 prisoners.
+In the spring of 1863, Jones and Brigadier-General John D. Imboden raided the Baltimore and Ohio Railroad west of Cumberland, Maryland, destroying much of the railroad and public property in the area, including the Burning Springs Complex on May 9, 1863.
+Rejoining Stuart, he fought in the largest cavalry engagement of the war, the Battle of Brandy Station, June 9, 1863, at the start of the Gettysburg campaign.
+He was surprised, as was all of Stuart's command, to be hit out of blue by Union cavalry under Major-General Alfred Pleasonton.
+Jones's brigade was outnumbered by the division of his West Point classmate, Brigadier-General John Buford, but it held its own and ended the fight with more horses and more and better small-arms than at the beginning, capturing two regimental colors, an artillery battery, and about 250 prisoners.